Program

 • Transitioned all 81 field sites to successful operation.

-• Established NEON as a crucial source of knowledge in our understanding of the dependencies between life and environment.
+• Established NEON as a crucial source of knowledge of the dependencies between life and environment.

 Battelle’s expertise in large research infrastructures has proven to be invaluable to the successful launch and continuation of NEON.
 Our unique knowledge is critical to ensure the longevity of one of the world’s most ambitious ecological data endeavors.